braedon2/braedonmcdonald.ca/README.md

 The rest of the readme is mostly notes for myself.

+# Common workflows

+The most common workflow is creating a new album and adding photos to it

+* Under the photo-albums directory create a new directory for the photo album
+  * Example valid directory names
+    * Trip-to-place_Aug-2020
+    * Trip_2020
+* Add pictures to the new directory
+* Rotate photos as needed before running the scripts
+* From the root of the project run `source venv/bin/activate`
+* From the root of the project run `python scripts/manage_photo_albums.py --upload`
+* Run `python scripts/photo_albums_gui.py`, rearrange the photos, and click save
+* Run `sudo rm -rf generated`
+* Run `python scripts/generate_site.py`
+* cd into `generated` directory and run `python -m http.server` and verify the site generated properly
+* Run `python scripts/manage_photo_albums_db.py --backup`
+* Run `./publish`

 # Project setup

 Read the entire section before starting!
 These are the steps for setting up the project on a new machine or after a fresh git clone.